mlnas/Differential_Privacy_Demo/README.md

 High ε: Answers are sharp but reveal more

 💡 Why Does the Privacy Budget Matter?

-Concern	How Privacy Budget Helps
-Regulatory Compliance	Helps meet GDPR, HIPAA, and CPRA “data minimization” & privacy-by-design requirements Risk Reduction	Even if model weights are leaked, DP mathematically guarantees no individual can be confidently reconstructed Trust & Transparency	You can quantify and report your privacy loss (e.g., “ε = 1.2 over 15 epochs”) 🛡️ What are the Risks Without DP?
+Regulatory Compliance -	Helps meet GDPR, HIPAA, and CPRA “data minimization” & privacy-by-design requirements Risk Reduction - Even if model weights are leaked, DP mathematically guarantees no individual can be confidently reconstructed
+Trust & Transparency - You can quantify and report your privacy loss (e.g., “ε = 1.2 over 15 epochs”)

+🛡️ What are the Risks Without DP?
 Model inversion attacks can reconstruct training data (e.g., faces, health info).

 Membership inference attacks can reveal if a specific person was in the dataset.

-These are more likely in overfit models trained on sensitive or small datasets.

 🎯 When Should We Use Differential Privacy?
 You're training on sensitive data (medical, financial, location, etc.)